fpereiro/proof/notes.md

    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

 3arg e:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either the 3arg or two consecutive blanks.
+   - go right until finding either the 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, delete it and -> 1arg.
+   - if it finds 3arg, delete it and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

 2arg e:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either the 3arg or two consecutive blanks.
+   - go right until finding either the 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, delete it and call again 2arg e with the same arguments.
+   - if it finds 3arg:
+      - delete it.
+      - go to the first step and repeat the whole process.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

 While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two consecutive blanks are found.

 1arg e:
-   1) go left until you find a schwa, then go one to the right.
+   - go left until finding the rightmost schwa.
-   2) go one to the right and erase that square, go another square to the right.
+   - go two squares to the right (*).
-   3) repeat 2) until finding the first blank F-square, then -> 1arg.
+   - if that square is blank, -> 1arg.
+   - if it's not blank:
+      - delete it.
+      - go back to the step marked with a *.

 In other words, 1arg e will clear the E-squares between the schwas and the first blank F-square.
 Important assumption: 1arg e will erase E-squares if it is called to the right of the schwas or while being on the second schwa.
 If it is called when the head is on the first schwa, it will erase F-squares instead and then position itself on the first blank E-square!